v1nc/traktor-streaming-proxy-windows/README.md

 <img src="screenshot.png" align="right" width="250"></a>

 **Note that running this software might violate copyright laws in your country.
 This repository is for educational purpose only.
-Use at your own risk**
+Use at your own risk.**

 This fork is based on [traktor-streaming-proxy v0.4.1](https://github.com/0xf4b1/traktor-streaming-proxy) and instructions in this [issue](https://github.com/0xf4b1/traktor-streaming-proxy/issues/13).
 Thanks to [@0xf4b1](https://github.com/0xf4b1) and [@radusuciu](https://github.com/radusuciu) for your work.
 New changes of v0.5 will be merged once I tested them successfully.
 You need to set up the docker image manually at the moment.
 Once I added a prebuild docker image, you will only need to start the docker container, trust the certificate and patch your `Traktor.exe`